-In Antioch, 2.3 percent% of households that rent are severely overcrowded (more than 1.5 occupants per room), compared to 0.8 percent% of households that own (see Figure 2-17).
+In Antioch, 2.3 percent of households that rent are severely overcrowded (more than 1.5 occupants per room), compared to 0.8 percent of households that own (see Figure 2-1721).
 This indicates a potential shortage of affordable rental opportunities for larger households in the city.
 This is disproportionate to the percentage of households that are renter and owner occupied in the city.
 Whereas 60.3 percent of households in the city are owner occupied within the city, only 39.7 percent of units are renter occupied.
 Accordingly, renters disproportionately experience overcrowding in the city.

-Figure 2-17 Overcrowding by Tenure and Severity
+Figure 2-1721 Overcrowding by Tenure and Severity

-Universe: Occupied housing units Notes: The Census Bureau defines an overcrowded unit as one occupied by 1.01 persons or more per room (excluding bathrooms and kitchens), and units with more than 1.5 persons per room are considered severely overcrowded.
-Source: U.S. Department of Housing and Urban Development (HUD), Comprehensive Housing Affordability Strategy (CHAS) ACS tabulation, 2013-2017 release.
+Notes: The Census Bureau defines an overcrowded unit as one occupied by 1.01 persons or more per room (excluding bathrooms and kitchens), and units with more than 1.5 persons per room are considered severely overcrowded.